RubyKobayashi/instagram_RoR/app/README.md

   By default the postgresql user is your current OS X username with no password.
 For example, my OS X user is named chris so I can login to postgresql with that username.

 * How to run the test suite
+  To install rspec:
   In teminal run command:
   rails generate rspec:install

+  To run tests:
+  In terminal run command:
+  rspec

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions